open-contracting/deploy/docs/develop/update/logs.rst

 To add an rsyslog configuration file:

 #.
 Add a configuration file to ``salt/core/rsyslog/files``
 #.
-Add a mapping to the service's Pillar file
+Add a mapping to the server's Pillar file

 For example: